anjali-tejasvi/voice-chat-Application/SRS.md

 - Registration
     - Registration should be done using the OTP system.
 This can be sent using the phone number or email address.
-    - Need to collect the following info when registering :
+    - Need to collect the following info when registering:
         - Full Name
         - Profile Picture
         - Create Username